New photos released from Epstein’s estate showing Trump, Bannon, Bill Clinton and other high-profile people

 “Like yesterday’s production, it also includes documents that may not be responsive, but that the Estate was unable to confirm whether they were taken at a property owned, rented, operated, or used by Epstein.
 The Estate has provided minimal redactions to these photographs; the redactions are limited to nudity,” the lawyers wrote.

-Rep. Robert Garcia, the top Democrat on the House Oversight Committee, said in a statement that the latest production from the estate contained “over 95,000 photos, including images of the wealthy and powerful men who spent time with Jeffrey Epstein” and “thousands of photographs of women and Epstein properties.”
+“I think anything that we release is significant.
+I think – clearly, I think people should be able to make judgments on their own as to what they see in these photos.
+For us, this is about transparency,” said Garcia.

-“It is time to end this White House cover-up and bring justice to the survivors of Jeffrey Epstein and his powerful friends,” he said in a statement.
+In an earlier statement, Garcia said it was “time to end this White House cover-up and bring justice to the survivors of Jeffrey Epstein and his powerful friends.”

 “These disturbing photos raise even more questions about Epstein and his relationships with some of the most powerful men in the world.
 We will not rest until the American people get the truth.
-The Department of Justice must release all the files, NOW.”
+The Department of Justice must release all the files, NOW,” he said.

 A spokesperson for the committee accused Democrats on the panel of “cherry-picking photos and making targeted redactions to create a false narrative about President Trump.”